cc-dev-65535/mkdocs/docs/key-bindings.md

 2\. *Click* the **Open Keyboard Shortcuts(JSON)** icon from the top right of the shortcut editor.
 ![image](images/page3-img4.PNG)

-3\. *Add* your own key bindings in JSON format into the keybindings.json tab that appears in your editor.
+3\. *Add* your own key bindings in JSON format into the keybindings.json file tab that appears in your editor.
 ![image](images/page3-img5.PNG)

 4\.
 Add your key command bindings in the JSON format below.